What can I do to prevent the spread of Coronavirus?

 People of all ages can catch the Coronavirus, and all can help in preventing its spread and helping vulnerable people.
 The best way to help is to stay home, if you must leave home follow social distancing (keep 2 metres away from others) and to make sure that you wash your hands with soap/sanitiser frequently.

 Older people over 70, and those with a relevant pre-existing health condition, are more at risk of severe cases of Coronavirus.
+Those in high-risk categories will be prioritised in the current vaccine roll-out.

 Should I seek a doctor if I think I have the Coronavirus?